Santos Dumont Airport

-The Santos Dumont Airport is the second major airport serving Rio de Janeiro, Brazil.
+Santos Dumont Airport is the second major airport serving Rio de Janeiro, Brazil.
 It is more of a domestic hub, with Galeão International Airport serving international flights after 2023.

 It is one of the ten airports in the country with the most air traffic, and is located adjacent to Rio de Janeiro's financial center.
 It is named after the Brazilian aviation pioneer Alberto Santos Dumont (1873–1932), and is operated by Infraero.

 History

 The Seaplane terminal on the day of its dedication (November 30, 1936).